tromp/cuckoo/README.md

 Proofs take the form of a length 42 cycle in a bipartite graph with N nodes and N/2 edges, with N scalable from millions to billions and beyond.

+The graph is defined by the siphash-2-4 keyed hash function mapping an edge index and partition side (0 or 1) to the edge endpoint on that side.
-This makes verification trivial: compute the 42x2 edge endpoints with one initialising blake2b and 84 very cheap siphash-2-4 hashes, check that each endpoint occurs twice, and that you come back to the starting point only after traversing 42 edges (this also makes Cuckoo Cycle, unlike Hashcash, relatively immune from Grover's quantum search algorithm).
+This makes verification trivial: hash the header with blake2b to derive the siphash key, then compute the 42x2 edge endpoints with 84 siphashes, check that each endpoint occurs twice, and that you come back to the starting point only after traversing 42 edges (this also makes Cuckoo Cycle, unlike Hashcash, relatively immune from Grover's quantum search algorithm).